Driving without a License &

 Plea Bargaining: In many cases of VC 12500(a) the district attorney, or the court, will agree to reduce the criminal charges, or the sentence associated with the criminal charges, if the defendant is willing and able to obtain a valid driver's license.

-If you are charged with the misdemeanor offense of driving without a license, or VC 12500(a), contact our office today for a free consultation with an experienced criminal defense attorney.
+If you are charged with the misdemeanor offense of driving without a license, or no operator license, VC 12500(a) & VC 12500(A)-M, contact our office today for a free consultation with an experienced criminal defense attorney.
 Our misdemeanor traffic attorneys are available seven days a week to review your case and discuss your defense options.
 Call today!

 Code: VC 12500(a) (CalCrim No. 2221)